Montessori Reading

 1. Reading-The Montessori Way

 The sensorial lessons prepare your child for writing and reading.
-The concepts of sorting, comparing and contrasting shapes, colors and ideas have been introduced and understood.
-Gradation of concepts and colors have been practiced.
-The natural or pink tower teaches comparisons of size and shape and gradation of size.
+The concepts of comparing and contrasting shapes, colors and ideas have been introduced and understood.
+Also, gradation of concepts and colors have been practiced.
+The natural or pink tower teaches comparisons of size and shape, and gradation of size.
 The colored spools teach the colors and concepts of grading from lightest to darkest.
-Along with these lessons words for these concepts are taught using the 3 period lesson.
+Then the words for these concepts are taught using the 3 period lesson.
 Another helpful lesson are the basic shapes- square, triangle, circle, and rectangle.
-Tracing and drawing these shapes helps with writing and discriminating different shapes in letters and numbers.
-The sandpaper or regular alphabet should be mastered as much as possible.
-Initially introduce all the short vowel sounds and the hard consonant sounds.
+Tracing and drawing these shapes helps with writing and discriminating different shapes in letters.
+The sandpaper or regular alphabet should be mastered as well, using all the short vowel sounds and the hard consonant sounds.
 Spelling using the moveable alphabet usually follows.
 Spelling words using phonetic objects (cat, mat, pig, etc.) and then spelling words using phonetic pictures.
 Even though a child can spell a word, in the beginning many children can't read the word they have spelled.
 Another exercise is to spell rhyming words, such as pig, wig, jig, dig or hat, cat,mat,sat, etc.

 And now, we are ready for writing and reading-child willing!